Water Meters

 A dedicated irrigation meter is a water meter that exclusively meters water used for outdoor watering and irrigation (typically sprinkler systems).

 If you use a lot of water to irrigate the lawn or garden you may want to consider this second meter to save money on your sanitary sewer bills.
-The water usage is billed as a second line item on your water bill, but the water usage is not included on your sanitary sewer bills.
+The water usage is billed as a second line item on your utility bill.
+However, the water usage is not included on your sanitary sewer bills.

-• Purchase of necessary plumbing permits (from the City of Stow Building Dept.)
+- You will need a plumbing permit (from the City of Stow Building Dept.)

 The cost of the second meter will be determined by your specific needs and can be charged to your water service bill.
-Typically, the cost is between $200 and $300.
+Typically, the cost is between $200 and $400 for residential units.

 The Water Department will install the irrigation meter only after